-- Essential Question: - Did global concern, self-interest, or hysteria drive U. S. Cold War foreign and domestic policy?

-• Main Ideas:

-- Political, economic, diplomatic, and ideological causes of US-Soviet conflicts - The role of alliances, military intervention, and covert action to implement containment in Europe, Asia, and Latin America - Causes, course, and consequences of the Korean War - Repercussions of the early Cold War on domestic politics - the process of the second s - Effectiveness of the Interstate Highway Defense System and nuclear drills on preparedness for nuclear conflict - Cause, course, and consequences of American relations with Communist Cuba
+- Essential Question: - Did global concern, self-interest, or hysteria drive U. S. Cold War foreign and domestic policy? - Main Ideas: - Political, economic, diplomatic, and ideological causes of US-Soviet conflicts - The role of alliances, military intervention, and covert action to implement containment in Europe, Asia, and Latin America - Causes, course, and consequences of the Korean War - Repercussions of the early Cold War on domestic politics - Effectiveness of the Interstate Highway Defense System and nuclear drills on preparedness for nuclear conflict - Cause, course, and consequences of American relations with Communist Cuba